How Roblox’s creator accelerator helps the gaming giant build new platform opportunities – TechCrunch

-As Roblox eyes what could be a historic debut on public markets in the coming months, investors who have valued the company at $29.5 billion are certainly eyeing the gaming company’s dedicated and youthful user base, but it’s the 7 million active creators and developers on the Roblox platform that they are likely most impressed by.
+As Roblox eyes what could be a historic debut on public markets in the coming months, investors who have valued the company at $29.5 billion are certainly eyeing the gaming company’s dedicated and youthful user base — but it’s the 7 million active creators and developers on the Roblox platform that they are likely most impressed by.

 Since 2015, Roblox has been running an accelerator program focused on enabling the next generation of game developers to be successful on its platform.
-Over the years, the program has expanded from one annual class to now three, each with now around 40 developers participating.
-That means over 100 developers per year are working directly with Roblox to gain mentorship, education, and funding opportunities to get their games off the ground.
+Over the years, the program has expanded from one annual class to now three, each with around 40 developers participating.
+That means more than 100 developers per year are working directly with Roblox to gain mentorship, education and funding opportunities to get their games off the ground.

-As the company’s efforts on this front have grown more formalized, Roblox in 2018 hired a former Accelerator alumni Christian Hunter, a Roblox gamer since age 10 and game developer since 13, to run the program full-time.
+As the company’s efforts on this front have grown more formalized, Roblox in 2018 hired former Accelerator alumni Christian Hunter, a Roblox gamer since age 10 and game developer since 13, to run the program full time.
 Having been through the experience himself, Hunter brought to the program an understanding of how the Accelerator could improve, based on a developer’s own perspective.

-However, the COVID-19 pandemic threw the company’s plans to run the program into disarray.
+However, the COVID-19 pandemic threw into disarray the company’s plans to run the program.
 Instead of being able to invite developers to spend three months participating in classes hosted at Roblox’s San Mateo office, the company had to revamp the program for remote participation.

 As it turned out, developers who were used to playing and building games taking place in virtual worlds quickly adjusted to the new online experience.